SaltyCinder/UoE_BEng_Smartphone_Interface_for_Peripheral_Sensors/README.md

 Smartphone Interface for Peripheral Sensors (BEng Project)
 Supervisor: Jiabin Jia	Electronic Laboratory, Edinburgh September 2023 – May 2024
 The project developed an external embedded system unit and bidirectional communications through Bluetooth.
 Results from a strain gauge are validated with digital image correlation (DIC).
-(Grade: 75/100, A3)
-•	Designed and implemented a bidirectional communication framework connecting passive (temperature detector DHT-11) and active (vibrating wire strain gauge with a readout unit VM501) sensors to Android smartphones using Bluetooth, enabling both data acquisition and excitation control.
-•	Designed a multi-page Android application in App Inventor for sensor selection and live charts implemented via embedded HTML.
-The app also achieves usual controls of most sensors including switching between auto and manual modes, excitation signal setting for active sensors and abnormal reading warning.
-Customised commends that controls external units or read specified registers can be set in hex code.
-•	Validated temperature, humidity, and strain readings via local measurements and 2D-DIC, achieving ≤3.7% error for environmental sensors and ≤9.6% for structural strain.
-The system’s accuracy, modular design and low-cost architecture offer strong potential for scalable deployment in fields such as infrastructure monitoring, smart household applications, and portable diagnostic devices.